napakalas/flatmap-datamaker/README.rst

       COMMIT      SHA of workspace commit to use for dataset MANIFEST    name of flatmap manifest in workspace DATASET     full mame for resulting dataset
+      VERSION     version of dataset_description, optional -> empty will be the latest version

     optional arguments:
       -h, --help  show this help message and exit